New York Commission Pay Laws

 Do you work on commission?
-If commissions make up any part of your salary, special laws protect your right to get paid.
+If commissions make up any part of your salary, the law protects your right to get paid.

-Salespeople working on commission are covered by a number of federal, New York state, and New York City laws.
+Federal, New York state, and New York City laws cover salespeople and those working on commission.
 These laws protect salespeople from wage theft by their employers, which can be a major problem for workers who receive commission pay.

 Employment Contracts for Commission Pay